How To Communicate With A Loved One Who Has A Debilitating Stroke

 What is aphasia?

-Over thirty percent of suffer from ; a language disorder resulting from damage to the brain cells. is characterized by and understanding what other people are saying.
+Over thirty percent of stroke survivors suffer from Aphasia; a language disorder resulting from damage to the brain cells.
+Aphasia is characterized by difficulty speaking and understanding what other people are saying.

 The symptoms of AOS are easy to recognize, as they typically include errors in tone, rhythm, and stress when speaking.